luyadev/luya/docs/guide/ngrest-activewindow.md

 + To return successful data use `sendSuccess($message)`.
 + To return error data use `sendError($message)`.

+Calling the callbacks

++ When call a ActiveWindow callback the lower camecase prefix method `callbackHelloWorld` must be called as `hello-world`.

 ## Attaching the Class

 In order to add an Active Window into your NgRest config, you have to add the config in the {{luya\admin\ngrest\base\NgRestModel::ngRestActiveWindows()}} method.
 As the Active Window contains the {{yii\base\BaseObject}} as extend class you can configure all public properties while loading the class.
 Below an example of how to load an Active Window class and defined `label` and `icon` public properties.
 The alias and icon propierties does exist in every Active Window an can always be overwritten.